simplefoc/simplefoc.github.io/docs/simplefoc_library/digging_deeper/practical/choosing_pins_adc.md

 <blockquote class="info" markdown="1"><p class="heading">Important</p>
 For low-side current sensing with Teensy4 boards, it is required to use the analog pins that belong to the `ADC1`.
+So you can use any analog pin except the ones that belong only to the `ADC2`.
 </blockquote>